Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I love to have kraut for the New Year and this is a easy way to have delicious kraut if you enjoy canning.

 Cut your raw cabbage fine.
 Pack in your clean jars.
 Press down real tight with a wooden spoon.
 Fill the jar about half full and add 2 tsp. of salt and 1 tsp. of sugar.
 Continue filling the jar with the cabbage.
-Pour boiling water into the jar and cut through center of the cabbage with knife.
-Fill with water and put on a lid TIGHT.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.